 Soviet Sports and the Efficiency of Central Planning

 The failure of economic central planning in the Soviet Union is interpreted as evidence of the impossibility of efficient central planning.
-But the deficiencies of the Soviet economy might have resulted from other factors, such as poor intentions on the part of its leaders.
-If so, the failure of the Soviet Union would not constitute evidence against the impossibility of central planning in other nations.
-We examine the implications of Soviet successes in Olympics and chess for the argument against central planning.
+But the deficiencies of the Soviet economy might have resulted from other factors, such as Soviet history, culture, leadership, and/or unique circumstances, such as the Cold War.
+If so, the failure of the Soviet Union would not necessarily constitute evidence against the impossibility of central planning under different conditions.
+Yet, in some areas such as chess and the Olympics, central planning in the Soviet Union was remarkably successful.
+We examine the implications of Soviet successes in Olympics and chess to reassess the epistemic and motivational arguments against central planning.
 We contend that three factors help explain Soviet sports successes: first, the objectivity of success in sports or chess in contrast with the subjectivity of economic success; second, the importance of fame and renown as motives for Olympic class athletes and chess grand masters; and third, the poor economic performance of the Soviet Union, which helped ensure incentive compatibility.
-Where economic information was not needed and the knowledge problem much less serious, Soviet planning was much more successful.
-Thus, Soviet successes in centrally planning sports reinforce the epistemic argument against economic planning.
+The Soviet Union’s success in achieving goals that did not require complex economic information or a fundamental realignment of incentives, but not in centrally planning the economy, reinforce the epistemic and motivational arguments against economic central planning.